cmiles74/cloudformation-tutorial/1-network-and-supporting-resources.md

 ## Provision a New Virtual Private Cloud

 We need at least one resource in order to provision our template.
 For this project we're going to create our own [Virtual Private Cloud][8] (VPC) to hold our resources.
-This will keep things isolated from everything else you have might have deployed to AWS.
+This will keep things isolated from everything else you might have deployed to AWS.

 ```yaml
 Resources: